 browse very large images (1 Gpixel and up) on lightweight clients (PDAs).
 This is possible because only small portions of the compressed image are streamed

 from the server to the client.
 As the client changes its viewing region, the server streams new information to the client to update the image display.
 The

 MISB anticipates that JPIP will find use in LVMI applications.

 What are the differences between file transfer, progressive download, and streaming?

-What is the best format to store/archive motion imagery?
+What is the best container to store/archive Motion Imagery?

 At this time, the MISB advocates the MPEG-2 Transport Stream (TS), AAF (Advanced Authoring Format) and MXF (Material eXchange Format) as file

 containers.
 MPEG-2 TS is a delivery format that also serves as a storage container.
 AAF can accommodate historical editing and updates of content as it moves through its

 production.
 MXF is emerging as a format that can manage complex content and metadata, and is also designed for exchange of motion imagery.
 The "best"